 (Editing by Bryson Hull)

-Feizal Samath covered the war between Tamil Tiger guerrillas and Sri Lankan troops, and the leftist insurgency attempting to overthrow the government, for Reuters.
+Feizal Samath is a Sri Lankan who covered the war between Tamil Tiger guerrillas and government troops, and the leftist insurgency attempting to overthrow the government, for Reuters.
 A journalist for nearly four decades, he more recently has covered economic development in Sri Lanka for a newspaper in Colombo.
 A social activist and guitarist, Samath founded a concert series that has raised millions of rupees for children’s charities.